eProsima/Integration-Service-docs/docs/user_manual/yaml_config.rst

   For each service, some configuration parameters are common for all of the supported middlewares within the *Integration Service* ecosystem; while others are specific of each middleware.
-  To see which parameters must/can be configured for a certain middleware in the context of a service definition, please refer to its dedicated *README* section in its corresponding GitHub repository, under the name of :code:`https://github.com/eProsima/<MW_NAME>-SH`.
+  To see which parameters must/can be configured for a certain middleware in the context of a service definition, please refer to its dedicated subsection in the :ref:`built_in_sh` page.

   .. code-block:: yaml